blakenachozombie/walli./README.md

 # walli.
 A red square that converts a decimal to all kinds of different bases.

+WARNING: don't type in letters.
+BONUS WARNING: some ASCII characters appear as a blank space.

 This is a program I made for fun.
 To get started, type a decimal number in on the left, where it says "number:", and then click a button to convert that number into whatever you clicked.